MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 ## End a Fabric trial

 Your Fabric trial ends after 60 days or when you cancel.
-If you don't upgrade to a paid Fabric capacity at the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).
+If you don't upgrade to a paid Fabric capacity before the end of the trial period, non-Power BI Fabric items are removed according to the [retention policy upon removal](../admin/portal-workspaces.md#workspace-states).

+If the Fabric trial expires, Microsoft can’t extend your trial capacity.
+Instead, start a new trial with a different user.
+If you have workspaces with Fabric items, assign those workspaces to that new trial capacity.

 If you cancel your free Fabric trial, the trial capacity, with all of its workspaces and their contents, is deleted.
 Your license returns to the original version.
 In addition, you can't: